n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 application or the user to enable any software _kerning_ features, if such features are optional.

-In Khmer fonts, `dist` usage is rare.
-However, shaping engines should apply the `dist` feature if it is included in the active font.

 ![Application of the dist feature](/images/khmer/khmer-dist.png)